top of page

 As part of the temporary pandemic-era relief, many Americans have benefited from enhanced premium tax credits (PTCs) under the Affordable Care Act (ACA).
 These enhanced subsidies significantly lowered premiums for individuals purchasing coverage on the Marketplace.
-While Congress recently reached an agreement to end the government shutdown, the deal did not extend these enhanced PTCs.
+However, Congress recently reached an agreement to end the government shutdown, and the deal did not extend these enhanced PTCs.
 As a result, they are scheduled to expire at the end of 2025 unless new legislation is enacted.

 For employers, this raises an important question: